ceberhard/til/README.md

 # Today I Learned

-This is a set of references for technologies topics that I come across as I am working as a prefoessional software developer.
+This is a set of references for technologies topics that I come across as I am working as a professional software developer.

 ## Bash